 Extreme Weather Guidance for Employers

-When winter kicks in, germs seems to swirl around the office, landing on the unlucky ones, and to top it off, we wait with bated breath for the ‘leaves on the line’ delays to public transport and bad weather which can cause significant travel disruption.
+When winter kicks in, germs seems to swirl around the office, landing on the unlucky ones, and to top it off, we wait with bated breath for the ‘leaves on the line’ or 'flooded tracks' delays to public transport and bad weather which can cause significant travel disruption.
 All of which can cause some real headaches for Employers, so here are some Top Tips …

 Poor Health